fraszczakszymon/ad-engine/README.md

 ### Run tests

-In one session run ad-engine and in other run tests
+In one session run ad-engine and in other run tests.

 ```bash
 npm run serve